A

 OS 8.1 and above. |

-| Starlink *** |
+Starlink *** |

 I hesitated before listing Starlink here because it is part of the Fishcamp Engineering’s Starfish Guide Camera package.
 I bought a Starlfish in November, 2008, however, and I found the Starfish and Starlink combination provided excellent guiding.
-I have not had a lot of experience with Starlink due to inclement weather, but my experience to date has been positive. |
+This software has been rendered largely obsolete by PHD Guiding. |

-| StarMap Pro for iOS |
+StarMap Pro for iOS |

 This was the first iOS app I listed here.
 StarMap Pro (there is a regular edition as well) is available from the iTunes store.
 It deserved special mention because, as far as I know, it was the first iOS app that could control a telescope, albeit indirectly.
 Starmap Pro can synchronize with Equinox Pro (see above) and control a telescope that is connected to the Mac that is running Equinox Pro. |

-| Starry
+Starry

 Night Pro ** |